Profile

 9. 9

-Cover the bowl and leave the Bismarck herring to marinate in the fridge for at least 3 days to allow the flavours to mature.
+Cover the container and leave the Bismarck herring to marinate in the fridge for at least 3 days.
+After 3 days the flavour is balanced; after 4 to 5 days it becomes rounder and more aromatic.
+Serve cold with onions, potatoes or rye bread.

 🧠 Why It Works